 FTE stands for full-time equivalent (not full-time employee) and translates the total hours worked by part-time employees into the number of equivalent full-time employees.
 To calculate FTE, you have to know how many employees you have, and the average number of hours they work.
 You can then determine the equivalent number of full-time workers you employ.

 An FTE calculation is used to determine the size of your company for various reasons.
 For instance, once you reach 50 FTE, you’re required by the Affordable Care Act (ACA) to provide health insurance to your employees.
 We recommend working with a payroll provider like Gusto that can manage health benefits for you at a low per employee cost.
 It’s only $39/month plus $6/month per employee.
+Click here to try Gusto free for one month.

 Free FTE Calculator